Financial Asset Information

 Navigating Financial Data

 Within the asset editing screen, the left-hand navigation panel provides access to financial sections.
-Expand the Financials section to see the available links:
+Under Asset Data you will find Edit Asset, Purchasing, All Asset Data, History and Images and Documents.
+Below that, at the same level as Relationships, expand Financials to see the financial sections:

 Purchasing Information

-The Purchasing branch under Asset Data shows the core acquisition details:
+The Purchasing link under Asset Data shows the core acquisition details:

 Key fields include: